 When I reached the point in life where I started to accumulate some meaningful savings, I was confused about what to do with it.
-It happened to be at a time when both the stock market and the bond market had made huge runs, and I didn’t fancy the idea of putting the money into an overpriced market.
-My wife and I discussed it and, without hesitation, she asked: why not put it into the mortgage?
+It happened to be at a time when both the stock market and the bond market had made huge runs.
+I didn’t fancy the idea of putting the money into an overpriced market, so I was at a loss with where to put it all.
+My wife and I discussed it and, without hesitation, she asked,”Why not put it into the mortgage?”

 Why not?
 Here’s why not…

 The following are three reasons financial planners often give for not paying off a mortgage early, followed by my arguments against those reasons.